nicholasnlawson/Reminder-EasyReadPython/flask_app/README.md

 - Adjust font sizes
 - Delete and manage rows in the generated charts
 - Print functionality for all generated documents

+## New Functionality

+### Patient Information Leaflets
+Generate patient-friendly information leaflets that include:
+- Medication name, dosage, and frequency
+- Purpose of the medication
+- Common side effects
+- General administration instructions
+- Storage information

+### Easy Read Pictorials
+Create visual guides for medication administration that include:
+- Medication name
+- Time of day to take the medication (morning, noon, afternoon, evening, or bedtime)
+- Whether to take with food, without food, or if it's optional

+Both new features open the generated content in a new browser window, which can be easily printed or saved as a PDF.